 After the Race

-Immediately after finishing, I felt pretty lightheaded!
+Immediately after finishing, I felt extremely lightheaded and disoriented!
 My quads and hamstrings took turns cramping up thanks to dehydration, so I basically grabbed my medal, grabbed a water, and tried to find my dad as fast as possible.
 He had to park pretty far away because of the roads being closed and the start being so far away from the finish.
 (This ended up being pretty annoying and making for a bad spectator’s race, by the way.)
 It took us what felt like forever to walk a little over a mile to the car.
 I had to take a ton of breaks to try and gently stretch out my cramps.

 Once we got into the car I started feeling better because I was able to replenish my electrolytes, but I had NO appetite which is super out of character for me.
-I force fed myself a Vega snack bar and started to feel my appetite coming back, but I didn’t want anything sweet and the chocolate in that bar made me a little nauseous.
+I force fed myself half of a Vega snack bar and started to feel my appetite coming back, but I didn’t want anything sweet and the chocolate in that bar made me a little nauseous.
 We ended up going to Whole Foods on the way home where I proceeded to stuff my face with avocado quinoa sushi, lo mein, tofu, and sesame sticks!
 My body was craving salty foods at this point so this hit the spot!

 The Week after the Race